Hanmactu712/Dapps.CqrsCore/README.md

 1. Serializer - using to serialize / deserialize command & event messsage before persist or get from store database

+2. Aggregate - The main object which contains all the data properties & logic to handle a business
+   - Aggregate Root - Base class of any aggregate object

 3. Command (Represent for Write side in the CQRS pattern)
    - Base Command class, Command interface.
    - Command Store - to persist all the command messages
    - Command Queue - to queue the command message and deliver it to corresponding handler which handle the business logic and publish corresponding events
    - Command Handler - to handle the command message received from command queue

-3. Event (Represent for Write side in the CQRS pattern)
+4. Event (Represent for Write side in the CQRS pattern)
    - Base Event class, Event interface
    - Event Store - to persist all the event messages
    - Evemt Queue - to queue the event message and deliver it to corresponding handler which handle the business logic and save data to the READ side of CQRS
    - Event Repository - to processing event logic and communicate with event store to persist event message
    - Event Handler - to handle the event message received from event queue.

-5. Snapshot
+5. Snapshot - the mechanism to capture the state of an aggregate after a specific version of events.
+   - Snapshot store - to persist snapshot records
+   - Snapshot repository - to handle logic relating to snapshot

 ### A. READ side